tluyben/gopilot/README.md

 make build
 ```

-This will create an executable named `ai-git-workflow` in the project root.
+This will create an executable named `gopilot` in the project root.

 ## Install